How club management software helps a Parkour business owner

 Video content and curation

-During the lockdown, I started doing a lot of videos, daily training videos from my living room at home.
-We started putting on social media and Youtube to give our customers exercises that they could do at home in their living room to stay fit and strong so when they come back to classes they won't have missed out.
-While I don't mind standing in front of people and talking, I didn't really do a lot of talking videos in the past, it wasn't something I particularly liked, and I was a little bit nervous.
-I see people do those vlog style videos where they do a lot of just talking to the camera incessantly and there are a lot of influencer style videos that I never wanted to do.
+During lockdown, I started doing a lot of videos, including daily training videos from my living room at home.
+We started putting them on social media and YouTube to give our customers exercises they could do at home to stay fit and strong so when they came back to class, they wouldn't have missed out.
+While I don't mind standing in front of people and talking, I hadn't done a lot of videos in the past, it wasn't something I particularly liked, and I was a bit nervous.
+I see people do those vlog style videos where they talk to the camera incessantly and there are a lot of influencer style videos that I never wanted to do.
+But when I started to get positive feedback and saw people getting a lot of value from the videos, I had to reframe my own way of thinking and say actually this isn't something someone is doing because they are being narcissistic, for the most part, there is actually some value to the content they are creating.

 On-demand video content